 If you find your date to be judgemental of you in any way very early on, this isn’t good.
 They don’t know you well enough to judge you.
 Be it what you do for a living or what you wear.
 It’s none of their god damn business.
 They only get to judge when they are paying for it!

-Ghosts, ghost, those damn ghosts.
+Ghosts, ghosts, those damn ghosts ghosting you.
 I can sum this one up really easily.
 If you ghost someone after a few dates or even one date, you are a no balls fucking prick.
 Lads, man up.
 Be polite and say thanks but no thanks.
 And don’t you dare ghost and then pop back up in 4 weeks time with a ‘Hey stranger’ text.
 You’ll get told to go fuck yourself.
 One chance matey and if you blow it you’re gone!

 And if you do say thanks but no thanks, do not round it up with some bullshit false validation.
 I had a guy tell me (btw, this guy clearly had way too much to hide, like a girlfriend!), that I had loads of great qualities and he was sure I’d be snapped up soon!
 Would you go and fuck off with that one!
 What do you think I am?
 A half-price pizza on its sell-by date!
 I’d rather be single than settle for being snapped up cheaply!